 Are Facial Fillers Permanent?

 Most of the filler materials used today are not permanent.
-The most preferred fillers contain hyaluronic acid, and these substances are naturally metabolized by the body over time.
+The most commonly preferred fillers contain hyaluronic acid, and these substances are naturally metabolized by the body over time.

 What is Facial Filler?